Shreeyam/dSGP4-jax/README.md

 ## Goals

-* Differentiable version of SGP4 (implemented in PyTorch)
+* Differentiable version of SGP4 (implemented in JAX)
+* High-performance automatic differentiation using JAX's grad API
+* JIT compilation for optimal performance on CPUs, GPUs, and TPUs
 * Hybrid SGP4 and machine learning propagation: input/output/parameters corrections of SGP4 from accurate simulated or observed data are learned
-* Parallel TLE propagation
+* Parallel TLE propagation with vectorized operations
 * Use of differentiable SGP4 on several spaceflight mechanics problems (state transition matrix computation, covariance transformation, and propagation, orbit determination, ML hybrid orbit propagation, etc.)

 ## How to cite